Flexiana/framework/doc/conventions.md

 The state is renewed on every request.

-## Monads

-"Monads are a simple and powerful mechanism for function composition that helps us to solve very common IT problems such as input/output, exception handling, parsing, concurrency and other.
-Application becomes less error-prone.
-Code becomes reusable and more readable."

-And we use it to do exactly that: to add Failure/Success metadata to our internal wrapped state, our data flow unity.

-Think of it as a container that's composed by metadata plus its data value.
-Every function that returns the state map needs to be wrapped first, to provide the right binary direction on Success or Failure.

-This is done by: `xiana/ok` and `xiana/error` functions.
-Which are defined in `xiana/core.clj`.

-The container travels through the application and dictates how it will operate, based on the binary direction values

-It's easier to get used to with the following analogy.
-Xiana it looks and works like railway programming:
-If the execution is flawless, the state successfully traverses the whole link of interceptors and action.
-If the execution fails at any point, the monadic system short circuits the execution.
-Preventing us to make any other errors.

 ## Action

 The action conventionally is the control point of the application flow.
 This is the place were you can define how the